dmenezesgabriel/docker-localstack-hello/docs/aws-ssm.md

 - Run commands across all your servers
 - Store parameter configuration with SSM Parameter Store

+- Patch Manager
+- Inventory
+- Fleet Manager

+### Use cases

+- Automate database patching according to a schedule.

 ### AWS Systems Manager Session Manager

 Allow you to connect to your instances **without the need to open ports, or use a bastion host, or use SSH keys**.